WorldHealthOrganization/tbsequencing-ncbi-sync/README.md

 This repository must be deployed after the main infrastructure [repository](https://github.com/finddx/tbsequencing-infrastructure).

 # Terraform
 You can use a local backend for deploying, or the same S3 and DynamoDB backend you might have set up for the main infrastructure [repository](https://github.com/finddx/tbsequencing-infrastructure).
-Be careful to set a new key for the terraform state object.
-Refer to our [GitHub composite action](https://github.com/finddx/configure-terraform-backend/blob/main/action.yml) for reference for setting up the backend file.
+Be careful to set a new key for the terraform state object file.
+We use a backend file with empty values for resources that we set up via the [command line and secret variables](https://github.com/WorldHealthOrganization/tbsequencing-ncbi-sync/blob/main/.github/workflows/terraform-plan.yml) during CICD.

 The repository will deploy the following:
 - AWS Batch resources for handling jobs
 - Eventbridge rules to schedule synchronization (disabled by default)
 - Step Function workflow for orchestrating the jobs

-For deployment, there are no other dependancies than having the main infrastructure repository deployed.
+For deployment, there are no other dependencies than having the main infrastructure repository deployed.

 There are only three terraform variable to set up:
 - project_name